 - 6. Property Prices

 The first thing to be aware of is that Perth is one of the most isolated major cities in the world.
 While the east coast of Australia is fairly built up and well populated, the west coast is quite the opposite.

-The nearest large city to Perth is Adelaide, 2,700km away (read about my overland journey from Perth to Adelaide here to find out what lies in between).
-Perth is actually nearer to Indonesia than Sydney and Brisbane.
+The nearest large Australian city to Perth is Adelaide, which is 2,700km away.
+You can read about my overland journey from Perth to Adelaide to find out what lies in between.

 2. Living in Perth: Things to Do & Lifestyle

-The CBD is similar to those in other Australian cities, although with quite a new and shiny feel compared to Sydney and Melbourne, which have a lot of character-filled heritage buildings.
+I think Perth CBD has quite a new and shiny look compared to Sydney and Melbourne, which both have a lot more character-filled heritage buildings.
 To learn more, read my comparison of Perth vs Melbourne.

 The riverside area in Perth is particularly beautiful, with great views, waterside cafes and often dolphins arching out of the water!
 The perfect location to enjoy the sunshine or join the many joggers and cyclists at sunset.

 The stunning and enormous Kings Park, with bush walks and elevated views over the city, is an easy walk or bus ride away from the CBD.
 At dawn, you’ll witness Perth’s sporty culture as the lycra brigade arrive en-masse, hurling themselves up and down the steps as the sun rises over the city!

 Lively Fremantle lies to the south and makes a great day out, with its heritage architecture and thriving music and arts scene.
 A short walk from Perth CBD is funky Northbridge, if you want to experience Perth’s quirky café culture and nightlife.